Mrs Dalloway and the Vote

 Virginia Woolf Season 2024-25: Woolf and Politics

 Lecture 7.
-8 March 2025.
 Mrs Dalloway (1925) and the Vote

-In the novel, some characters would be newly enfranchised (Clarissa, Septimus), while others would still not have the vote (Miss Kilman, Elizabeth, Lucy).
+In the novel, some characters would be recently enfranchised (Clarissa, Septimus), while others would still not have the vote (Miss Kilman, Elizabeth, Lucy).
 The ruling-class men in the novel (Richard, Hugh Whitbread) would have had the vote for many decades.

 Why does this matter?
 How does Woolf think about the right to vote - how much difference does it make?
 How do her characters regard themselves in relation to political power?
 And how might the history of the suffrage struggle inform the first readers’ sense of the novel?